How to Create Notifications or Reminders in Excel (5 Methods)

 • Else statement is used to set up a condition to show the notifications.

-• Therefore, you can see the pop-up notification in the Worksheet.
+• You can see the pop-up notification in the Worksheet.
+The notification displays the names of the buyers who need to be reminded.

-5. Add New Ribbon and Insert VBA to Obtain Notifications in Excel
+Method 5 – Add a New Ribbon and Insert VBA to Get Notifications in Excel

 • This will open the VBA Editor window.